yrshva/fake-applications/README.md

 ## Available Scripts

-Before starting a project run:
+Before starting a project run the following in the project directory:

 ### `npm install`